 Carrollton, Georgia native, Katahj Copley (he/him/his) premiered his first work, Spectra, in 2017 and hasn’t stopped composing since.
 As of 2017, Katahj has written over 100 works, including pieces for chamber ensembles, large ensembles, wind ensembles, and orchestra.
 His compositions have been performed and commissioned by universities, organizations, and professional ensembles, including the Cavaliers Brass, Carroll Symphony Orchestra, California Band Director Association, Admiral Launch Duo, and the Atlanta Wind Symphony.
 Katahj has also received critical acclaim internationally with pieces being performed in Canada, the United Kingdom, Japan, China, and Australia.

 Katahj received two Bachelor of Music degrees from the University of West Georgia in Music Education and Composition in 2021.
 He is currently studying composition with Omar Thomas at the University of Texas at Austin.

-Aside from composing, Copley is an excited educator who teaches young musicians the joy of discovering music and why music is a phenomenal language.
+Aside from composing, Katahj is an excited educator who teaches young musicians the joy of discovering music and why music is a phenomenal language.

 “Music for me has always been this impactful thing in my life.
-It can soothe, it can enrage, it can quiet and it can evoke emotions that are beyond me and this world we live in.
-I believe that music is the ultimate source of freedom and imagination and the most freedom I have had as a musician was through composing.
+It can soothe, it can enrage, it can quiet, and it can evoke emotions that are beyond me and this world we live in.
+I believe that music is the ultimate source of freedom and imagination.
+The most freedom I have had as a musician was through composing.
 Composition is like me opening my heart and showing the world my drive, my passion, and my soul.”